1. Good leadership=happy employees

 Key takeaway: How transparent are you with your temporary staffing force?
 Are your internal employees sometimes hesitant to communicate clearly because they are afraid of reactions they might get?
 Are your processes themselves unclear and difficult to communicate effectively?
 Be honest…your temporary workforce will appreciate it and be more likely to recommend you to others.

-- Customer service + effective execution are critical to temp satisfaction.
+5. Customer service + effective execution are critical to employee satisfaction

 Organization is the key factor here, since temporary employees that were happy with their staffing agency consistently stated that their firms had good communication, listened effectively and placed workers in positions that were a “good fit.”